 When Poets and Quants first landed, many just thought that it was another business school website that covered campus news, rankings and admissions for MBA hopefuls.

-So it should come as no surprise that Poets & Quants is now among the most inﬂuential and widely read sites in the business school world, attracting over 2 million page views each month from around a quarter of a million unique users.
-If you are looking for breaking news about MBA programmes, profiles of rising faculty, or interviews with the deans and admissions directors of the world’s top business schools, Poets & Quants has become the platform of choice for three-quarters of the US market for MBAs and EMBAs, and a growing audience around the world.
+But, the Editor-in-Chief of the site is John Byrne, former editor at Bloomberg Business Week, who introduced the first MBA ranking back in 1988.
+So, it should come as no surprise that Poets and Quants is now among the most widely read sites in the business school world, with an average of 2 million-page views each month from around a quarter of a million unique users.
+It covers news about MBA programmes, profiles of rising faculty, or interviews with the deans and admissions directors of the world’s top business schools, it has become the platform of choice for the majority of the US market for MBAs and EMBAs.

-So if you have an interview with John Byrne lined up, what are the pointers you should be aware of to make the most of the exchange?
-Below are five key things that the BlueSky Education team think you should know.
+So, if you have an interview with John Byrne lined up, you need to make the most of the exchange so below are five key things that BlueSky think you should know.

 Know your interviewer